Leftist wins Honduran presidential vote after rival concedes

 Tegucigalpa Mayor Nasry Asfura of the National Party said in a statement that he had personally congratulated Castro, despite only about half the voting tallies being counted from Sunday’s election.

-Castro had 53% of the votes and Asfura 34%, with 52% of the tallies counted, according to the National Electoral Council.
-The council has 30 days from the election to declare a winner.
+The former first lady had 53% of the votes and Asfura 34%, with 52% of the tallies counted, according to the National Electoral Council.
+The council stopped releasing preliminary results just before 7 a.m.
+Monday.
+It has 30 days from the election to declare a winner.

 Asfura said he had met with Castro and her family.